 I am so glad I accepted His invitation to the high places.
 Will you?

-Get a free unabridged copy of Hinds’ Feet on High Places when you purchase any format of my new book!
+Get a complete and unabridged copy of Hinds’ Feet on High Places at our online store for only $1.99

 Until next time, my friends, ask God to help you be faithful not fearful.
 Let Him transform us jellyfishes into mountain goats so we can go on the high places!